Welcome to Alder Advice

 "The suggestion by Alder Advice that we could both achieve greater VFM alongside improved outcomes for people was highly motivating." ...
 "The fact that the suggestion was backed up by hard objective external evidence as to how we could do things differently to everyone’s advantage …… was hugely persuasive." ...
 "Senior managers and the learning disability community signed up to a detailed action plan to develop a “Progression” model which aims to transform both service delivery and the service offer."

 We undertake a broad range of projects across the whole of the UK, and have particular strengths in service evaluation, redesign and transformation projects, strategy development, commissioning, market analysis and predictive modelling.
-Our consortium operating model allows us to combine the expertise of outstanding experts in specialisms relevant to our sector of operations to form teams that can provide the highest standards of professional advisory and consultancy services at a competitive price.
+Our consortium operating model allows us to combine the expertise of outstanding experts in specialisms relevant to our clients' business and to form teams that can provide the highest standards of professional advisory and consultancy services at a competitive price.

 We have a deep understanding of and extensive experience in our sector.
 All of our advisors have worked in practice and management roles in statutory organisations operating in this area.
 Many are qualified and registered social work or allied health professionals, whilst our finance professionals, data and business analysts are all highly experienced in health, social care or housing.